2014 Shakey's V-League Open Conference

-The Shakey's V-League 11th Season: Open Conference was the 20th conference of Shakey's V-League held between June 29, 2014, to August 31, 2014.
+The 2014 Shakey's V-League Open Conference was the 21st conference of the Shakey's V-League and the second conference of the 2014 season.
+It was held between June 29, 2014, to August 31, 2014.
 The opening ceremonies were held on June 29, 2014, with the first doubleheader of volleyball games at the Filoil Flying V Arena in San Juan.
 There were eight (8) teams that competed, with the Philippine Army Lady Troopers emerging as the tournament's champion.

 Tournament Format

 Preliminaries (PL)

 Eight (8) competing teams had a Single Round-robin.
 Top six (6) teams qualified for the Quarterfinals.

 Quarterfinals (QF)

 The top six (6) teams battled for the top four (4) spots in a Single Round-robin with their scores from the preliminaries carried over, minus the ones won over the eliminated teams.

 Semi-finals (SF)

 The four (4) semi-finalists will compete against each other in a best-of-three series as follows: C1 vs D2 and D1 vs C2.

 The two (2) SF winners will compete for GOLD.